PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 # Adding the Prison Rank Commands

 So finally for our example of setting up mines a and b, we now need to add the Rank Commands to active the permission for both.
+Also included in these commands are the permissions for the mines.tp command, where mines.tp.<MineName> is a permission and not a group.

 For rank a:

-    /ranks command add a lp user {player} parent set g:prison.mines.a true /ranks command add a lp user {player} parent unset g:prison.mines.b
+    /ranks command add a lp user {player} parent set g:prison.mines.a true /ranks command add a lp user {player} parent remove g:prison.mines.b /ranks command add a lp user {player} permission set mines.tp.a true /ranks command add a lp user {player} permission unset mines.tp.b

 For rank b:

-    /ranks command add b lp user {player} parent set g:prison.mines.b true /ranks command add b lp user {player} parent unset g:prison.mines.c
+    /ranks command add b lp user {player} parent set g:prison.mines.b true /ranks command add b lp user {player} parent remove g:prison.mines.c /ranks command add b lp user {player} permission set mines.tp.b true /ranks command add b lp user {player} permission unset mines.tp.c

 And that's it!
 Just repeat for all your other mines.